-(G)DA addressed learners' previous and potential abilities that should emerge (Sternberg & Grigorenko, 2002) through social interaction and ZPD-tuned mediation (Dann, 2014).
-Lantolf et al. (2015) emphasize the advantages of dynamic assessment for children with special needs.
+(G)DA dealt with learners' previous and potential abilities that should surface (Sternberg & Grigorenko, 2002) via social interaction and ZPD-tuned mediation (Dann, 2014).
+Lantolf et al. (2015) emphasise the advantages of dynamic assessment for special needs children.
 This approach, via scaffolding and mediation, offers an alternative to conventional assessment approaches.
 Poehner (2007) elaborates on the concept, highlighting that dynamic assessment questions the idea that individual performance is the only measure of abilities.
 Mediation, whether through human interaction or technological assistance, is essential in (G)DA as it enhances learning and delivers personalised interventions to individuals.
-Mediation refers to using signs or guidance provided by teachers or technology to enhance ongoing activities and improve learning outcomes (Davin et al., 2016).
+Mediation refers to using signs or guidance by teachers or technology to strengthen ongoing activities to improve learning outcomes (Davin et al., 2016).

 Several studies have investigated the effectiveness of (G)DA for EFL writing.
-Afshari et al. (2020) conducted a survey of 60 Iranian EFL learners, finding that GDA techniques enhanced learners' self-regulation and academic writing abilities, particularly among low-ability learners, and were positively perceived by both students and teachers.
-Similarly, Xian (2020) demonstrated that interventionist DA and online scoring systems significantly improved the writing accuracy of Chinese EFL learners.
+Afshari et al. (2020), in a survey of 60 Iranian EFL learners, found that GDA techniques improved learners' self-regulation and academic writing abilities, especially in lowability learners, and were positively perceived by both students and teachers.
+Similarly, Xian (2020) showed that interventionist DA and online scoring systems significantly improved Chinese EFL learners' writing accuracy.
 In an exploratory case study, Kushki et al. (2022) compared interventionist and interactionist DA approaches for argumentative writing among five EFL learners.
 The results showed that learners in the interactionist group improved significantly and were more responsive to mediation.

-Beyond conventional DA methods, Rezai et al. (2022) found that online peerdynamic assessment effectively enhanced writing proficiency among high school students through peer feedback and collaborative learning among Iranian EFL learners.
+Beyond conventional DA methods, Rezai et al. (2022) found that online peerdynamic assessment for high school students effectively enhanced writing proficiency through peer feedback and collaborative learning among Iranian EFL learners.
 This study emphasises the potential of online platforms to facilitate DA implementation.
 Furthermore, Sherkuziyeva et al. (2023) explored the effect of computerised dynamic assessment (C-DA) on test anxiety, writing performance, and oral proficiency of 64 Iranian EFL learners.
 The findings suggested that C-DA improved learners' written and oral skills by providing an anxiety-free atmosphere.
 Zhang and Xi's (2023) research explored a different application of DA, focusing on metacognitive competence and selfregulated writing among 64 Chinese EFL learners.
 The results showed that DA improved self-regulated writing skills and positively impacted their attitudes toward writing confidence.

 Abdulaal and Al-Johani (2024) compared dynamic and non-dynamic assessments.
-They found that Saudi EFL learners in the dynamic assessment group outperformed them in writing and positively perceived this instructional experience.
+They found that Saudi EFL learners in the dynamic assessment group outdid their writing performance and positively perceived this instructional experience.
 Additionally, the study by Fard and Derakhshi (2019) highlighted the positive impact of dynamic assessment on promoting writing linguistic accuracy and test performance among EFL learners.
 This review highlights the growing body of research supporting the efficacy of DA and GDA for enhancing EFL writing skills.